A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Increase Revenue

-Instead of attracting more visitors, you’re making the most out of the ones you already have, which is often more cost-effective.
+More conversions mean more sales and leads.
+You can convert more current visitors into paying customers by improving your site.
+This will directly increase your profits.
+Instead of attracting more visitors, you're making the most out of the ones you already have, which is often more cost-effective.

 Optimize Marketing Spend

-It's essential to ensure you get the most from your marketing efforts, especially if you're on a tight budget.
+It's essential to ensure you get the most bang from your marketing efforts, especially if you're on a tight budget.
 A CRO audit can help you maximize your current traffic's return on investment (ROI) before you spend more on driving new traffic.

 A person working on a laptop with graphs displayed on the screen.